BEFORE YOUR VISIT

 Before treatment is performed, we will discuss treatment and financial options.
 This will help you to fully understand your dental treatment, what to anticipate in fees and allow you time to make the necessary financial arrangements.

-We accept cash, check, all major credit cards and also CareCredit, a healthcare credit card that can offer zero interest payments for as long as 24 months.
+We accept cash, check, all major credit cards and also CareCredit, a healthcare credit card that can offer zero interest payments.

-Appointments are reserved exclusively for you.
+A $50 deposit is required to reserve appointments for treatment.
 It is very important that we hear from you if you are not able to make your appointment for any reason.
 You will receive multiple requests to confirm your appointment via text and email.
-In the event we do not get a confirmation from you the the day before your appointment, we may assume that you are unable to keep the appointment and give your appointment time to another patient in need.
+In the event we do not get a confirmation from you, we may assume that you are unable to keep the appointment and give your appointment time to another patient in need.

 No insurance?
 No problem!